 - Keep it professional: Also, keep in mind that your email address should sound simple and professional.
 Ideally, it would look like “Firstname_Lastname@gmail.com.”
 Never use a “cutesy” email address that refers to your hobbies or political opinions or is off-color – your email address needs to reflect your professional identity, not your sense of humor.
 You may want to create an email account dedicated solely to your career search.

 - Employer contact information: You can also include the employer's contact information.
 This is most appropriate to include on a formal, hard copy cover letter submitted through snail mail or by hand.
 If you are sending a job application by email or through an employer’s online application system, it is not as necessary to include this contact information.
 As a general rule of thumb for email applications, use the formal contact address if you know it, but don’t worry too much about omitting it otherwise.

 Cover Letter Salutation

-Although you may not need to know the address of an employer when sending a cover letter via email, getting a name to address your letter to is important.
+Although you may not need to know whom to address when sending a cover letter via email, getting a name to address your letter to is important.
 Do your research to avoid having to use the generic "To Whom It May Concern" or "Dear Sir or Madam," which can make things look like you didn't make an effort to learn more about the job or the employer.

 The best ways to learn contact names are to call an organization’s front office or to review their website.
 To get in gear, review samples of cover letter salutations.
 If you can't find a contact person, there are options you can use instead.